CookieHax/cookingSytem/README.md

 # cookingSytem

 This is a Cooking System that is being developed and maintained by Cookie_DevX.
 Feel free to commit changes here.
+This entire repo is explained in comments in the code!

 Their will be a video and this system shall be completed soon!